How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Method

-To reiterate, both the estimated log variance $\log \hat{\sigma}_{\mathbf{s}_{t+1}}^{2}$ (predicted by $\mathbf{g}_{\phi}$) and the estimated mean (predicted by $\mathbf{f}_{\theta}$) of the labels $\hat{\mu}_{\mathbf{s}_{t+1}}^{2}$ are predicted by the two separate heads of the forward prediction curiosity network \cite{kendall2017uncertainties}.
-The first term is the familiar mean squared error \textit{divided by the $\log$ uncertainty}.
-The second term blocks the explosion of predicted aleatoric uncertainties \cite{kendall2017uncertainties}.
-We follow \cite{kendall2017uncertainties}'s prescription of estimating $\log \sigma ^{2}$ instead of $\sigma ^{2}$ to ensure stable optimisation.
-Furthermore, the hyperparameter $\lambda$ was added tempering the model's aleatoric uncertainty `budget' (e.g. \cite{depeweg2018decomposition, clements2019estimating, eriksson2019epistemic}).
+The first term is the familiar mean squared error \textit{divided by the uncertainty} $\hat{\mathbf{\Sigma}}_{t+1}$.
+The second term blocks the explosion of predicted aleatoric uncertainties \citep{kendall2017uncertainties}.
+We follow \citet{kendall2017uncertainties}'s prescription of estimating $\log \mathbf{\Sigma}$ instead of $\mathbf{\Sigma}$ to ensure stable optimisation.
+Furthermore, the hyperparameter $\lambda$ was added to adjust the model's aleatoric uncertainty budget (e.g. \citet{depeweg2018decomposition, clements2019estimating, eriksson2019epistemic}).
+We use the predicted mean and aleatoric uncertianty of the next state---which are being learned online with Equation (\ref{eqn:heteroscedastic_objective})---to compute intrinsic rewards according to Equation (\ref{eqn:intrinsic_reward_function}).
+Lastly, we would like to highlight that the policy network is separate to the state prediction network as in other curiosity based methods \citep{pathak2017curiosity}.

-The forward prediction module should reward the agent for forward prediction errors unless the prediction error is impossible to reduce due to random dynamics \cite{burda2018exploration}.
-Relying on this intuition, we craft the following intrinsic reward function for a given $(\mathbf{s}_{t+1}, \hat {\mathbf{s}}_{t+1})$ tuple---in a similar manner to \cite{clements2019estimating}.

-Where $D$ is the dimensionality of the state observations and $\eta$ is a hyperparameter controlling the weighting of aleatoric uncertainties.
-Note that the forward prediction model and the policy network do not share parameters.
-The reward function provided by Equation \ref{eqn:intrinsic_reward_function} is non-stationary as stochastic gradient descent of the forward prediction module is performed online according to Equation \ref{eqn:heteroscedastic_objective}.